 Alaska Adoptive and Foster Moms is a closed group open to families in Alaska.

 Interior Alaska Foster Care Families is a great resource for support from both foster and adoptive families in the Interior of Alaska, though they are open to families from around the state.

-Adoption Competencies for Mental Health Professionals
+Adoption and Mental Health

 A Need to Know: Enchancing Adoption Competence among Mental Health Professionals Good article on what adoption competency means and how to enhance capacity amongst mental health providers to work with families.

 C.A.S.E.
 (Center for Adoption Support and Education) Training for Adoption Competency (TAC) is a post-Master’s curriculum designed by C.A.S.E. with the assistance of a National Advisory Board of adoption experts.

 Adoption Competency Curriculum Developed by the National Resource Center for Adoption and focuses on the core issues of adoption.

 Adoption Competency in Clinical Social Work Social Work Today, December 2013.
 A good overview of what is considered to be “adoption competent” when working with families.

 Adoption and Foster Family Therapy Post Graduate Certificate Program A series of advanced, evidence-based courses on specialized theories and practices for treating adopted and foster children and their families.
 Relevant for those mental health professionals working with children and families impacted by adoption, foster care, and relative care, and by child abuse, trauma, and neglect.